 4. Material Health and Safety Violations

-Michigan landlords may evict residents who violate health and safety rules.
+A Michigan landlord can evict residents who violate health and safety rules.
 For example, they let trash pile up inside the property, damage the electrical wiring, and fail to clean the property sufficiently.
 If a resident causes a serious health hazard or property damage, they must be given 7 days’ notice to vacate the property without a chance to fix the issue.

 5. Illegal Activity

-Illegal activities don’t warrant a chance to fix the issue.
-If a resident has threatened or has caused physical injury to others in the rental unit, landlords must provide a 7 days’ notice to vacate before filing an eviction lawsuit.
+Unlike nonpayment of rent, illegal activities don’t warrant a chance to fix the issue.
+If a resident has threatened or has caused physical injury to others in the rental unit, the landlord must provide a 7 days’ notice to vacate before filing an eviction lawsuit.
 If residents are involved in illegal drug activity, only 24 hours’ notice is required.

 Glasses sitting on top of a notebook in front of an open laptop